Variational Inference

 n_iters = 1000

 The default setting uses the AdvancedVI.RepGradELBO objective, which corresponds to a variant of what is known as automatic differentiation VI7 or stochastic gradient VI8 or black-box VI9 with the reparameterization gradient101112.
-The default optimizer we use is AdvancedVI.DoWG13 combined with a proximal operator.
+The default optimiser we use is AdvancedVI.DoWG13 combined with a proximal operator.
 (The use of proximal operators with VI on a location-scale family is discussed in detail by J. Domke1415 and others16.)
 We will take a deeper look into the returned values and the keyword arguments in the following subsections.
 First, here is the full documentation for vi:

 @doc(Variational.vi)